zenml-io/zenml/examples/whylogs_data_profiling/README.md

-pipeline. [whylogs](https://whylabs.ai/whylogs) is an open source library that analyzes your data and creates statistical summaries called whylogs profiles. whylogs profiles can be visualized locally or uploaded to the [WhyLabs](https://whylabs.ai/) platform where more comprehensive analyses can be carried out.
+pipeline. [whylogs](https://whylabs.ai/whylogs) is an open source library that analyzes your data and creates statistical summaries called whylogs profiles. whylogs profiles can be visualized locally or uploaded to the [WhyLabs](https://whylabs.ai/) platform where more comprehensive analysis can be carried out.

 ## 🗺 Overview
 ZenML integrates seamlessly with whylogs and WhyLabs.
 This example shows